Books & Readings

 It might seem an odd thing for a leftie, Guardian-reading republican to do.
 I’d just written one historical novel about a member of the royal family only to find myself writing a second.
 The first book, The Prince of Mirrors, was about the ‘bad boy’ Prince Eddy, the Duke of Clarence.
 I’d written that novel because, despite the vas

-Knowledge is power.
+The Importance of Historical Fiction Knowledge is power.
 Ideas matter.
 But communicating them in the age of populism and fake news is challenging.
-This may seem like a peculiarly contemporary problem, but as I was researching my historical novel, A Matter of Interpretation, it became obvious to me that not only was the struggle to maintain control over knowledge as old as th
+This may seem like a peculiarly contemporary problem, but as I was researching my historical novel, A Matter of Interpretation, it became obvious to me that not only was the struggle to mainta

 It's a new year, a whole new decade, which means plenty of reading to do!
 We've created the Fairlight Reading Challenge 2020 to encourage readers to explore beyond their bookish comfort zones and find some great books!
 Over the course of the year read or listen to: A self-help book A book by a BAME author A collection of sho

-Books bring us into the lives of characters.
+Writing to Fill the Representation Gap in Fiction Books bring us into the lives of characters.
 As William Nicholson said, ‘We read to know we’re not alone.’ * It is often through reading that we are able to develop skills such as empathy and self-reflection.
-This is why diversity is essential and the representation gap in fiction must be filled.
-Readers should be given the opportun
+This is why diversity is essential and the representation gap in fiction m

 Conveniently sized, priced and beautifully designed quality writing that is leaving literary fiction readers everywhere eager for more.
 Set in various locations all over the world, the titles in the Fairlight Books’ upcoming Moderns series will introduce new talented writers, bringing fresh literary fiction back into our busy lives in a